-- Street Name Sign 9" Aluminum Extruded Blade, High Intensity Prismatic, 6" tall white capital and 5" tall lower case lettering on green background for streets proposed to be public - 6" tall white capital, and 5" tall lower case lettering on blue background for streets proposed to remain private

-Brackets - Vulcan type VS-8 vandal proof or approved equivalent;

-- 3. All other signs High Intensity Prismatic or better Minimum 0.080" thick; - 4.
-Posts for street signs min.
-12' long 2 3/8" galvanized round posts; street signs must be mounted on a post separate from the stop sign, unless approved by County Engineer or his/her designee.
+- 1. R1-1 Stop Sign Diamond grade- Minimum 0.080" thick - 36" for all intersections; - 2.
+Street Name Sign 9" Aluminum Extruded Blade, High Intensity Prismatic, 6" tall white capital and 5" tall lower case lettering on green background for streets proposed to be public - 6" tall white capital, and 5" tall lower case lettering on blue background for streets proposed to remain private - Brackets Vulcan type VS-8 vandal proof or approved equivalent; - 3.
+All other signs High Intensity Prismatic or better Minimum 0.080" thick; - 4.
+Posts for street signs $-\min$ 12' long -2 3/8" galvanized round posts; street signs must be mounted on a post separate from the stop sign, unless approved by County Engineer or his/her designee.
 In no case shall the street sign be attached directly to the stop sign, but instead must be attached to the post of the stop sign if approved by the County Engineer or his/her designee.
 Decorative sign posts may be permitted if approved by the County Engineer.
 No decorative sign posts shall be permitted unless the application is accompanied by a written statement from the property owner's association agreeing to maintain such decorative sign posts, and to replace the same if destroyed.
-Any damaged or destroyed decorative sign post may be replaced by the County, and in such event, the County may install a 2 3/8" galvanized round post; - 5.
-Posts for all other signs #2 galvanized U-channel (minimum length 12 feet) of appropriate height embedded not less than 3 feet below the finished grade elevation, complying with minimum 7 foot clearance between grade level and the bottom of the sign.
+Any damaged or destroyed decorative sign post may be replaced by the County, and in such event, the County may install a 2 3/8" galvanized round post;

+5. Posts for all other signs - #2 galvanized U-channel (minimum length 12 feet) of appropriate height embedded not less than 3 feet below the finished grade elevation, complying with minimum 7 foot clearance between grade level and the bottom of the sign.